mafaqdev/Bouncie.App-Integration-with-Google-Maps-and-Custom-Marker---Node.js-API/README.md

 2. Open your browser and navigate to `http://localhost:3000/api/vehicle` to see the vehicle location parameters.

+3. Open the index.html file in your browser to visualize the Google Map with the vehicle locations fetched from the Bouncie.app API.

 ## API Endpoints

 - GET /api/vehicle: Fetches the current vehicle location from the Bouncie.app backend API.